 If CCI > 0.8, trend is strong, consider further analysis with future projections.

 For CCI values that are between 0.4 and 0.8 should be weighed by the design team.
-To select the proper level of analysis for the subject project, the flow chart (Figure 2.6.4-1) views the levels of analysis based on the CCI values.
+To select the proper level of analysis for the subject project use the flow chart below.

 Figure 2.6.2-1: Climate Change Indicator – Level of Analysis

 If the CCI value at the project’s site shows a strong trend, then the Hydraulic Design Data should include the Current Hydrology Conditions and the Projected Hydrology Conditions.
-The Projected Hydrology Conditions variables, e.g., the peak flows, the flood elevations, and velocities may be considered in the Scour Design and Scour Check calculations.
+The Projected Hydrology Conditions variables, e.g., the peak flows, the flood elevations, and velocities should be considered in the Scour Design and Scour Check calculations.

 To the extent practicable, proposed bridges shall not cause any significant change in the affected waterway’s existing flooding regime over the range of discharges considered.